The Pros and Cons of Door to Door Sales for Pest Control

 Your next step is to recruit a team.
 You can either outsource sales or build an internal team.
 In either case, there are important steps to follow to ensure success:

-Develop an onboarding process for recruits.
+• Develop an Onboarding Process: Develop an onboarding process for recruits.
 Be sure they know your products and services well, which will build their confidence.

-Dishonesty.
+• Teach the Team to Avoid Certain Practices: It is also a good idea to teach your team about common practices to avoid, such as dishonesty and over-promising.
 Your sales team should be as honest and open as possible.
 Being dishonest to get a sale is only going to lead to distrust and disappointment.
+It’s also always better to under-promise and over-deliver than to over-promise and disappoint your clients.

-Anyone can say that they offer the best of something or that a product can provide specific results.
+• Send Proof of Results: Anyone can say that they offer the best of something or that a product can provide specific results.
 However, not everyone can show proof.
 Prepare your team with proof that your company does what it says it will do.
 This can be in the form of customer reviews and demonstrations.

-Door-to-Door Sales Pitch Script
+3. Develop a Door-to-Door Sales Pitch Script

 Keep your script simple, and do not focus on selling.
 Instead, try something like, “Hi, I’m Bill, and I work with ABC Pest Control.
 Summertime is approaching, and I’m talking to people today to learn more about the pest challenges they typically face at this time.
 Would you mind answering a few questions?”